sohlich/sohlich-site/content/post/angular_electron.md

 +++
 date = "2017-07-29T08:48:41+02:00"
-draft = true
+draft = false
 categories = [ "golang"
 ]
 tags=["angular","javascript","electron","desktop"]
-title = "Angular + Electron = Fun"
+title = "Angular on Electron, part 1" thumbnail="/img/blog/electron/back.jpg"
-thumbnail="/img/blog/electron/back.jpg"
 +++

-The desktop applications are some kind of old habit that I’m used to using back in time.
-Today you are able to fulfill almost all your needs by the cloud services and online applications.
-But for me, it is still more comfortable to have a dedicated application than to have it in a tab of the browser.

-If I look to the problem as a developer of web applications, and more concrete java developer.
-It is painful to create application desktop application with the GUI focused libraries of java.

-So if I can choose to create such app as a web application with use of basic html and javascript/typescript, I’m totally in.
+Today it is possible to have almost all the applications as a service online.
+Literally you don't have to install any of it on you computer.
+Even if this is possible, but for me it is still more comfortable to have a dedicated desktop application.
+I believe I'm not the only one.
+There are a lot of ways how to create a desktop application.
+Utilizing the native frameworks like Qt, WxWidgets is always an option.
+For Java people, there are two useful options: swing and java fx.
+But for me as web developer, though java based, it means to learn a new library or whole framework, all its features and pitfalls...
+But what If anybody tells you that you can use your good "old" javascript and HTML?
+Me, I’m totally IN.

-Here comes the Electron platform (https://electron.atom.io/) based on chromium browser it provides presentation and runtime for your application.
+So here comes the Electron platform (https://electron.atom.io/) based on Chromium browser.
+It provides presentation layer and runtime for your application.
-The Electron platform accompanied by Angular framework is a very solid foundation for desktop application development.
+The Electron accompanied by Angular framework is a very solid foundation for desktop application development in most of use cases.
+By the way lot of well known applications are based on electron: VS Code, Slack, WhatsApp...

+I'll try to show you how to start your own project, or "Electronify" the existing one.

 # Bootstrap your project